yiisoft/validator/docs/guide/configuring-rules-via-php-attributes.md

 ];
 ```

-it can be applied to such DTO classes to achieve the same effect:
+It can be applied to such DTO classes to achieve the same effect:

 ```php
 use Yiisoft\Validator\Rule\Each;